OmerKonan/WindorwsBarcodeApp/README.md

 İf you want to print your data, you should  push 'Excel'e aktar' button.
 Data you choose will be saved as excel at where you want.

-İf you want to keep track of changes.,you should push 'İzlema Ekranı' button.
+İf you want to keep track of changes,you should push 'İzlema Ekranı' button.
 Live screen is going to appear.
 Changes can be tracked live.

 ![image2](https://user-images.githubusercontent.com/41550105/48911292-7e2ffa00-ee83-11e8-8e83-8cf8637a586d.png)